 - Heat 1 cup water in a pan.
 Add veggies that take longer to cook like yam, drumsticks and carrots to it.
 Add salt.
 Cover and cook on low heat for 5-6 minutes.

-- Make a paste of coconut with cumin seeds and green chillies and add it to the boiling vegetables.
+- Add it to the boiling vegetables.
 Cook further for 5 minutes till the veggies are soft but not mushy.

-- Turn off the flame and add beaten yogurt along with 1 tsp. coconut oil.
+- Turn off the flame and add whisked plant-based yogurt along with 1 tsp. coconut oil.
 Mix well.
 Taste and adjust seasoning.

 - Traditionally there is no tempering added but I like to add it as I enjoy its flavour.
 Feel free to omit this step.
 For tempering heat 1 tsp. coconut oil in a pan.
 Add mustard seeds along with asafetida.
 Allow to sputter.
 Now add curry leaves and red chillies and turn off the flame.